yanhui09/MAC2023/exercises/00_requisites.md

 ### Snakemake
 [Snakemake](https://snakemake.readthedocs.io/en/stable/) is a workflow management system that aims to reduce the complexity of creating workflows by providing a fast and comfortable execution environment, together with a clean and modern specification language in python style.

 [LACA](https://github.com/yanhui09/laca) and [NART](https://github.com/yanhui09/nart) are two pipelines based on `snakemake`.
-If you are familiar with [Snakemake](https://snakemake.readthedocs.io/en/stable/), you may have a better understanding of the phylosophy behind these pipelines.
+If you are familiar with [snakemake](https://snakemake.readthedocs.io/en/stable/), you will have a better understanding of the phylosophy behind these pipelines.

 You can read more about `snakemake` in the [official document](https://snakemake.readthedocs.io/en/stable/).